OxWearables/dnanexus-stepcount/README.md

 and upload it to your DNAnexus project: `dx upload tiny-sample.cwa.gz`

-Now you can run `stepcount` on the uploaded sample file:
+You can now run the applet on the uploaded sample file:
 ```console
 dx run stepcount -iinput_file=tiny-sample.cwa.gz
 ```
 ⏳ This takes 5–10 minutes.

+This starts a new job on DNAnexus.
+The job ID that appears in the output can be used to monitor the run from the DNAnexus website.
-After the run finishes, you should see an `outputs/` folder in your DNAnexus project.
-You can check with `dx tree outputs/` which should look like this:
+Once the job finishes, an `outputs/` folder will be created in your project.
+You can view its contents with `dx tree outputs/` which should look like this:

 ```console
 outputs/